wschaef/architecture-kata-2023/architecture.md

 **Interfaces:**

 - Manages registration and login processes for the Channel domain (token exchange)
-- Validates tokens for Channel, Analytic, and Trip Organizer domains (not shown in the diagram)
+- Validates tokens for Channel, Analytics, and Trip Organizer domains (not shown in the diagram)

 **Why we have the domain:**